 1. Soothe your cough

-One of the most known uses for honey is to treat a persistent cough due to allergies or a cold.
-According to a 2012 study in Pediatrics, a couple teaspoons of honey can alleviate a cough as it coats the throat and protects nerve endings that control coughing.
-Save your money on cough syrup and try out some natural honey next time you suffer from a minor cough.
+One of the most well-known uses for honey is to treat a persistent cough due to allergies or a cold.
+According to a review of pediatric studies on the subject, a teaspoon of honey can alleviate a cough as it coats the throat and protects nerve endings that control coughing [source].
+Save your money on cough syrup, and try out some natural honey next time you need it.

 2. Get a good night’s sleep